Lamb and spinach curry, a wonderful aromatic dish cooked with the warming spices of India. Slow cooked to ensure maximum flavour.

-Today’s recipe is a slow cooked lamb and spinach curry.
-When we signed up to become Brand Ambassadors for Spice Kitchen UK I put a post onto a Facebook Group we run, Aberdeen Foodies, asking if anyone had any recipe requests.
-One of the members asked for a lamb curry, with a good depth of flavour, but without chilli as she is allergic.
-I love a challenge so I set about coming up with a lamb curry that would hopefully hit the spot.
+Lamb and spinach curry with warming Indian spices, this week’s delicious recipe.
+Having put a post onto a Facebook Group we run, Aberdeen Foodies, we asked if anyone had any recipe requests.
+Shortly after one of the members commented, asking for a lamb curry.
+Her request was a curry with a good depth of flavour, but without chilli as she is allergic.
+I love a challenge, so set about coming up with a lamb curry that would hopefully hit the spot.

 One of the best ways to get flavour into food is slow braising, just ensure you pick the right cut of meat.
 In this case I opted for lamb shoulder, a tasty cut with enough fat running through which will melt away during cooking, thus adding flavour to the dish.
 Slow cooking is also great for those people who are short of time, but who nevertheless still want to dish up a tasty plate of food.

 Although the spice list for this curry, and indeed most curry recipes, looks extensive they do tend to be added in one go.
 I truly love adding spice to food, it can lift a simple dish to something far superior in flavour.
 Also, I believe it’s really important to introduce children to spice, both my children have eaten spicy food from a young age.
 However, when I say spicy I don’t necessarily mean chilli heat.

 The woman who requested this curry is allergic to chilli.
 Although this recipe does include 2 chillies, there is no problem taste-wise in leaving them out.
 This recipe was created to give the lamb a warm hit of spice, without any of the heat.
 The omission of chillies will not affect the flavour of the dish.